 In January 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2016-01 which includes provisions to accounting for equity investments, financial liabilities under the fair value option, and presentation and disclosure requirements for financial instruments.
 The updated guidance requires equity investments with determinable fair values to be measured at fair value with changes in fair value recognized in income.
-Equity investments without determinable fair values are to be measured at cost, less any impairment determined to be other than temporary.
-We adopted ASU 2016-01 effective January 1, 2018.
-Prospectively, unrealized gains or losses from equity investments with readily determinable fair values will be reflected in earnings through "Other income, net" on the statement of operations and any equity investments owned by us without readily determinable fair values will be measured at cost, less any impairment determined to be other than temporary.
-The adoption of the ASU did not have a material impact our balance sheets, statements of operations or statements of cash flows.
+Equity investments without determinable fair values are to be measured at cost, less any impairment determinable fair values will be reflected ASU 2016-01 effective January 1, 2018.
+Prospectively, unrealized gains or losses from equity investments with readily determinable fair values will be reflected in earnings through "Other income, net" on the statement of operations and any equity investments owned by us without readily determinable fair values will be measured at cost, less any impairment determinable fair values will be statements of operations or statements of cash flows.

-In May 2017, the FASB issued ASU 2017-09 which includes provisions to clarify when to account for a change to terms or conditions of a share-based payment award as a modification.
+In May 2017, the FASB issued ASU 2017-09 which includes provisions to clarify when to account for a change to terms or conditions of a sharebased payment award as a modification.
 Under the updated guidance, modification accounting is required only if the fair value, the vesting conditions, or the classification of the award changes as a result of the change in terms or conditions.
 We adopted ASU 2017-09 effective January 1, 2018.
-We do not believe the adoption of the ASU will have a material impact our balance sheets, statements of operations or statements of cash flows.
+The adoption of the ASU did not have a material impact on our balance sheets, statements of operations or statements of cash flows.